 The truth is, there are no real studies that prove a safe dose of absinthe.
 Absinthe was banned for over 100 years and it's now legal again in many countries.
 This has led to an increase in the number of people who want to know if they can drink this alcoholic beverage every day with no side effects.
 It really depends on how you define "safe" and what the risks are associated with drinking alcohol daily as well as whether or not you have any pre-existing conditions such as liver disease.

 Whether you are a fan of the drink or not, it's important to know what absinthe is and how potent this beverage really is.
-We'll take a look at some key points about absinthe so that you can decide whether or not drinking it could be dangerous for your health.
+We have looked at some key points so that you can decide whether or not drinking it could be dangerous for your health.